 Beetroot

-But it’s not only athletes who can benefit, as eating beetroot may also help to improve blood flow and help with circulation issues.
+It’s not only athletes who can benefit, as eating beetroot may also improve blood flow and help with circulation issues.

-This study of older adults found that those who drank 140ml of nitrate-rich beetroot juice per day saw decreases in blood pressure, blood vessel inflammation, and clotting time than those in the placebo group.
+This study of older adults found that those who drank 140ml of nitrate-rich beetroot juice per day saw decreases in blood pressure, blood vessel inflammation, and clotting time compared to those in the placebo group.

 Beetroot can be roasted, boiled, added to smoothies, and much more.
 A Couple Cooks has a list of their favourite beetroot recipes, which includes creamy beetroot hummus, poke bowls, and beetroot green omelettes.